 To get the most out of Office 2013 on a computer running Windows 8, explore more Windows accessibility features.

 Windows 8 includes improved, built-in assistive technology.
 When using Office 2013 with Windows 8, you can use the built-in screen reader, Narrator, to read and create Word documents, PowerPoint slides, Excel spreadsheets, OneNote notebooks, and Outlook email.
-Get tips and tricks on how to use Narrator on Windows 8 to complete tasks in Office 2013 programs.
+Get tips and tricks on how to use Windows 8 Narrator with Office 2013.